IshaqJunejo/IshaqJunejo.github.io/README.md

 # Personal-Portfolio

-This is my Personal Portfolio website.
-I am making it with the purpose of showcasing my work online, and I also have plans to write some Blogs for sharing my experience with the internet.
+This is my Personal Portfolio website, which I made with the purpose of sharing my work online.
+This website has a section of Projects, Pixel Art and of Blogs.
+Projects section contains all my projects that I have worked on, Pixel Art section has listed all the small pieces of Pixel Art that I made, and in also write Blogs sometimes, which I treat more like Journaling and less like Content Creation.

-This website currently contains information about the porjects either I am currently working on or the ones I have finished.